The-Sycorax/denaro/README.md

     ```

 - **Rewards**:
-  - Block rewards decrease by half over time until they reach zero.
+  - Block rewards start at `64` and decrease by half every`262,144` blocks until they reach zero.
-  - Rewards start at `100` for the initial `150,000` blocks, decreasing in predetermined steps until a final reward of `0.3125` for the `458,733`rd block.
-  - After this, blocks do not offer a mining reward, but transaction fees are still applicable.
-A transaction may also have no fees at all.

 - **The `miner.py` script can be used to mine Denaro**: